-The following reduction theorem shows the relation between the tension field of equivariant harmonic maps under Riemannian submersions. \begin{thm}[Xin \cite{X96}, Theorem 6.4] Let $\pi_1:E_1\rightarrow M_1$ and $\pi_2:E_2\rightarrow M_2$ be Riemannian submersions, $H_1$ the mean curvature vector of the submanifold $F_1$ in $E_1$ and $B_2$ the second fundamental form of the fiber submanifold $F_2$ in $E_2$.
-Let $f:E_1 \rightarrow E_2$ be a horizontal equivalent map, $\bar{f}$ its induced map from $M_1$ to $M_2$ with tension field $\tau(\bar{f})$. $f^\bot$ denotes the restriction of $f$ on the fibers $F_1$.
-Then we have following formula,
+The following reduction theorem shows the relation between the tension fields of equivariant harmonic maps under Riemannian submersions. \begin{thm}[Xin \cite{X96}, Theorem 6.4] Let $\pi_1:E_1\rightarrow M_1$ and $\pi_2:E_2\rightarrow M_2$ be Riemannian submersions, $H_1$ the mean curvature vector of the submanifold $F_1$ in $E_1$ and $B_2$ the second fundamental form of the fiber submanifold $F_2$ in $E_2$.
+Let $f:E_1 \rightarrow E_2$ be a horizontal equivariant map and $\bar{f}$ its induced map from $M_1$ to $M_2$ with tension field $\tau(\bar{f})$.
+Let $f^\bot$ be the restriction of $f$ to the fiber $F_1$.
+Then we have the following formula